taxus-d/COVID-19_plus_Russia/README.md

   amended by us.
 * [python3](./python3) folder contains stub and development tools:
   - `covid19ru.check` module for checking certain invariants
-* [Pending.md](./Pending.md).
-Due to a 1-day gap between Yandex/Rospotrebnadzor
-  and CCSE updates, we store the latest absolute numbers by Yandex in this file for manual processing.

 ### Russia-related Sources: